sule01u/SBSCAN/README_en.md

 # ✈️ 1.
 Tool Overview

-## SBSCAN: (If you think this project is good, then click 🌟)
+## SBSCAN: (If you think this project is good, then click 🌟 🤩)

-- Detects if the site has sensitive information leaks related to Spring Boot
-- Scans the site for vulnerabilities related to Spring
+**SBSCAN is a penetration testing tool specifically designed for the Spring framework, capable of scanning specified sites for Spring Boot sensitive information and verifying related Spring vulnerabilities.**

+- **Most Comprehensive Dictionary for Sensitive Paths**:
+  - The most exhaustive dictionary for sensitive paths in Spring Boot sites, assisting you in thoroughly detecting potential sensitive information leaks.
+- **Fingerprint Detection Support**:
+  - **Detect Spring Sites**: Features fingerprint recognition; only sites with Spring fingerprints proceed to the next scanning phase, saving resources and time.
+  - **Sensitive Path Page Fingerprint Detection**: Maximized reduction of false positives, achieving the highest accuracy in its class.
+No more manual checks to differentiate genuine sensitive pages from home pages or other redirecting pages.
+- **Most Comprehensive Spring Vulnerability POCs**:
+  - All detection POCs for Spring-related CVE vulnerabilities are integrated into this tool, making it the most comprehensive in its class.
+- **Addressing Non-reflective Vulnerabilities**:
+  - Unsure about vulnerabilities that don't have a direct echo just by looking at the response code?
+Supports the `--dnslog` parameter to specify the DNSLog domain.
+A successful DNSLog record confirms the existence of the vulnerability.
+- **Other Conventional Features**:
+  - Single URL scanning, URL file scanning, proxy specification support, and multithreading support.

 ## 🏂 Run